Transmorphers: Plot

 Mitchell and his group ambush and destroy a group of patrol machines, and succeed in capturing one.
 During the battle, Karina and another female soldier named Blair (Sarah Hall) become stuck behind enemy lines right near the radio tower.
 They are forced to hide in the ruins around the tower while waiting for help to arrive.

 Bringing the Z-bot back to their underground city, Mitchell realizes that the fuel cell has an implanted tracking device that leads the machines to the humans' underground city.
 Van Ryberg takes over as the field commander of the human army and leads them out in a last-ditch effort to defeat the robots, and to rescue her wife.

-Mitchell then surprisingly learns from resident scientist Dr. Voloslov Alextzavich (Michael Tower), that he himself is an android constructed by Dr. Alextzavich, with human feelings and understandings.
+Mitchell then surprisingly learns from resident scientist Dr. Voloslov Alextzavich (Michael Tower), that he himself is actually an android constructed by Dr. Alextzavich, with human feelings and understandings.
 Mitchell realizes that he must get the Z-bot's fuel cell to the radio tower and implant it in the control computer in order to shut the robots down.

 Supported by an aerial strike force led by Lux, Mitchell's team fly out and make it to the radio tower where they are able to rescue Karina and Blair.
 The group breaks into the building, but the anti-human counter-measures make all of them sick and they cannot make it to the main control room.
 The situation becomes more complicated when the tower reveals itself to be a giant robot.
-Mitchell then reveals to be an android himself.

 Meanwhile, General Van Ryberg and her soldiers reach one of the terraforming stations and attempt to take it offline.
 They attempt to hold off a massive army of robots attacking the underground city.
 Lux then arrives with her fighter squadron to bomb the attacking robots.

-Back at the radio station, Mitchell, using his android abilities, sacrifices himself and takes the tower out, buying enough time for the rest of his team to escape.
+Back at the radio station, Mitchell, using his android powers, sacrifices himself and takes the tower out, buying enough time for the rest of his team to escape.
 Once the tower is destroyed, the robots all over the world shut down.
 With the battle won, Karina and Van Ryberg are reunited and the surviving humans see the sun shine through the clouds for the first time in centuries.